koskath/arete2/course_content/SC/md_files/Lecture13/lecture_13_slide_13_tnemeganam.md

-# tnemeganaM

-niahC
-ylppuS
-labolG–
-MCSG–
-lkcorP
-retnüG
-e.g. Broad production location strategies Dicken (2003) see lessons 2 and 4
+# e.g. Broad production location strategies Dicken
+(2003) see lessons 2 and 4
-Globally
-concentrated
-production
-Host-market
-production
-Product
-specialisation
-Transnational
-for regional
-vertical
-markets
-integration
-Strategy & Configuration Slide 13
+Broad production location strategies, as discussed for example by Dicken (2003; see lessons 2 and 4), can be grouped into several characteristic patterns.
+One option is **globally concentrated production**, where manufacturing is centralised in a limited number of locations and products are then shipped worldwide.
+Another approach is **host‑market production**, in which production facilities are located within the markets they serve, so that goods are made close to customers.
+A further pattern is **product specialisation**, where different locations specialise in particular products or components, enabling economies of scale and expertise.
+Finally, firms may adopt **transnational vertical integration for regional markets**, combining elements of global coordination and local responsiveness through integrated value chains that span regions.
+These different strategies illustrate the variety of ways in which companies can configure their production footprint, as captured in Strategy & Configuration Slide 13.